-- 1. The salary schedule is based upon a normal weekly teaching load not to exceed five (5) days per week nor 183 days in 2004-05 or as required by law. - 2.
+- 1. The salary schedule is based upon a normal weekly teaching load not to exceed five (5) days per week nor 178 days for the length of this agreement or as required by law. - 2.
 Salary adjustments for changes in classification of degree level shall be made at the beginning of each semester if proper verification documents have been filed with the Superintendent's office prior to the start of the semester.